All Episodes

 It is a concerted effort because the left had the Supreme Court in its pocket for the longest time.

-It could have went at the ballot box.
+It couldn't win at the ballot box.

-It couldn't get their agenda pushed through the democratic process.
+It couldn't get their agenda pushed through the Democratic process.

 So they politicized the courts.

-I mean, it goes back to the Warren era in the sixties, and then it slowly changed.
+I mean, it goes back to the Warren era in the 60s.

-The conservative loop legal movement came about.
+The conservative legal movement came about.

 And we started to change the tide.